TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 2/Revelation 2.23.md

 ---

-And I will kill her children with death; and all the churches shall know that I am he that searcheth the reins and hearts: and I will give unto each one of you according to your works.
+I will kill her children with Death, and all the assemblies will know that I am he who searches the minds and hearts.
+I will give to each one of you according to your deeds.